Behavioral & Cognitive Disorders

-Sanger sequencing for known congenital myasthenic syndromes is now commercially available and facilitates diagnosis and management by neuromuscular specialists.
+Next generation sequencing for known congenital myasthenic syndromes is commercially available and facilitates diagnosis and management by neuromuscular specialists.
 It is best used in a targeted manner based on specific clinical features, as listed in Table 1, or beginning with the most frequently mutated genes, as shown in Table 1.
-However, this approach has a number of drawbacks:

-A better approach to mutation discovery is whole-exome sequencing that examines exons and nearby intronic regions.
-Kits available for this method capture only about 85% of the entire exome but read only 75% of the exome with more than 20x coverage.
+A better approach to mutation discovery is whole-exome or whole genome sequencing.
 The enormous amounts of generated data need to be filtered against previously identified polymorphisms in dbSNP and scrutinized for mutations in genes encoding EP-related genes.
-The putative mutations must be confirmed by Sanger sequencing and the non-truncating mutations examined by expression studies.
-The cost of exome sequencing with the required bioinformatics analysis is still high and there are some pitfalls even in this approach:
+The novel mutations need to be examined by expression studies.
+The cost of exome/genome sequencing with the required bioinformatics analysis is becoming more affordable.

 Therapeutic agents.
 In general terms, the congenital myasthenic syndromes either decrease or increase the synaptic response to ACh.
 When a congenital myasthenic syndrome reduces the synaptic response, cholinesterase inhibitors, which increase the number of AChRs activated by each quantum, and 3,4-DAP, which increases the number of quanta released by nerve impulse, are used.
 However, in some congenital myasthenic syndromes caused by defects in MuSK, Dok7, AGRN, and LRP4, cholinergic agonists can be harmful, but these disorders often respond to ephedrine or albuterol.
 When the synaptic response is increased, as in the slow-channel syndromes, long-lived open-channel blockers of the AChR channel, quinidine and fluoxetine, are employed.
 That some agents are beneficial in one type of congenital myasthenic syndrome but harmful in others underlines the need for a specific diagnosis.